alvitawa/bigsim/README.md

 First, run the simulations:

-`pipenv run python run_coh.py`
+`pipenv run python run_research.py`

 This will take a long time (we ran a lot of simulations).
 You can edit the `n_sims` parameters to run fewer.

 Then, generate the analysis on the simulations:

-`pipenv run jupyter nbconvert --execute --to html CA_Visualize.ipynb`
+`pipenv run jupyter nbconvert --execute --to html VisualizeResearch.ipynb`

 You can open the generated html file (`Visualize.html`) with any browser.